harr1424/Actix-Route-Rate-Limiter/README.md

 ## rate_limit

-A simple [package](https://stackoverflow.com/questions/68250956/what-is-the-exact-difference-between-a-crate-and-a-package) containing a single library crate used to rate-limit endpoints on an Actix-Web server.
+A library crate that can be used to add rate limiting middleware to a Actix Web server endpoints.

 ```rust
 use actix_web::{web, App, HttpServer, HttpResponse};